Observational window effects on multi-object Reverberation Mapping: Results

 We defined a mock target sample using the redshifts and apparent $r$-band magnitudes of the OzDES RM sample (see \autoref{fig:ozdes_AGN}).
 Each mock target was randomly selected from the respective redshift-luminosity bin on the simulation grid.
 We calculated the percentage of sources with a quality lag recovery. \autoref{tab:WFqualrec} shows the mean percentage for each window function simulation.

 The visibility maps created from our simulations show banding structure in AGN luminosity-redshift space for lag recovery efficacy.
-This identifies regions of this parameter space where reverberation mapping is more likely to be successful, and use this to inform survey planning.
+This identifies regions of this parameter space where reverberation mapping is more likely to be successful, and we use this to inform survey planning.
 This would require understanding the biases introduced by the specific window function, as certain lags, and therefore certain luminosity-redshift bins, will be over-represented when constraining new $R-L$ relations.
-We defined a `visible' mock sample comprised of sources selected from a redshift-luminosity bin with an overall fraction of quality recoveries $\geq$\,0.5.
-The $R-L$ relation was constrained using the full mock sample, and again using only the `visible' mock sample, using the Bivariate Correlated Errors and Intrinsic Scatter (BCES) code from \citet{Nemmen2012}.
-This is shown for each window function of the C\,\textsc{iv} simulations in \autoref{fig:RL_CIV}.
+We defined a `visible' mock sample comprised of sources in the mock sample selected from a redshift-luminosity bin with an overall fraction of quality recoveries $\geq$\,0.5.
+The $R-L$ relation was constrained using the full mock sample, and again using only the `visible' mock sample, using the Bivariate Correlated Errors and Intrinsic Scatter (BCES) code \citep{Akritas1996,Nemmen2012}.
+This result is shown in \autoref{fig:RL_CIV} for each window function of the C\,\textsc{iv} simulations, with the respective $R-L$ relation fit parameters provided in \autoref{tab:CIV_RL_param}.
 The scatter in the recovered lags from the mock samples is reduced significantly as the season length and baseline are extended.
 The dynamic range in luminosity of the `visible' mock sample is limited when the season length and baseline are short.
 As a result of statistical leverage, the slope of the recovered $R-L$ relation is shallower.
 Although the scatter in the recovered lags is greater for the full mock sample, the slope recovered for the $R-L$ relation is consistent within the fitting error.